Alfonso Thiele

-Alfonso Thiele (5 April 1920 – 15 July 1986) was a racing driver who held dual citizenship of the United States and Italy, though he spent most of his life in Italy.
+Alfonso Thiele (5 April 1920 – 15 July 1986) was an Italian and American racing driver.
 He participated in one Formula One World Championship Grand Prix, on 4 September 1960.
 He scored no championship points.
 Most of his career was spent in sports car racing.

 World War II

 During World War II Thiele was a captain of the Office of Strategic Services of Italian anti-fascist partisans.

 Driving career

 Working as a test driver for Abarth he participated in many events and races.
 In 1955 he was a member of the team that completed 3,743.642 km at an average speed of 155.985 km/h at the Monza track.
 One week later, with journalists present and participating, the team set the 500 km, 500-mile, 1,000 km, 48-hour and 72-hour records.

 Personal life

 During World War II Thiele was a captain of the Office of Strategic Services of Italian anti-fascist partisans.
 There he met Walkiria Terradura, another partisan who was later awarded the Silver Medal of Military Valour.
-They married and briefly lived with in the United States after the war, before returning to Italy.
-She remained active in politics and in the veterans' organisation, the National Association of Italian Partisans.
+They married and briefly lived in the United States after the war, before returning to Italy.